 What is “Roll the Bones” about?

 In “Roll the Bones,” historian David G. Schwartz tells the epic story of gambling, beginning with its early emergence from divination rituals and ending with today’s global gaming culture.
 In a sweeping, rollicking narrative, Schwartz looks at the betting games people have played since the dawn of history and argues convincingly that gambling has always been a crucial part of the human experience.

-“Roll the Bones” Roll the Bones by Dr. Schwartz is the first narrative history of gambling, spanning the Stone Age to the Internet era.
+“Roll the Bones” is the first narrative history of gambling, spanning the Stone Age to the Internet era.
 It examines how gambling evolved and influenced human civilization.
 I started reading it, and I couldn’t put it down – and I really don’t like reading anything more than the newspaper’s sports page!

-It opens with an introduction to the Connecticut Pequot / Mohegan history.
-Dr. Dave explains how the emergence of these two giants in the industry follows with the vast history of gambling itself.
+It opens with an introduction about the Connecticut Pequot / Mohegan history.
+Then, Dr. Dave explains how the emergence of these two giants in the industry follows with the vast history of gambling itself.